tyre/llamaindex-pinecone/README.md

 - `PINECONE_API_KEY`: Your API Key
 - `PINECONE_ENVIRONMENT`: The environment of the pinecone instance you're using

+If you'd like to bring your own client, the `client` option will gladly accept yours.

 ```typescript
 import { PineconeClient } from "@pinecone-database/pinecone";